 My research focuses on international law and ethics in international relations, specifically in war.
-I am interested in how legal and moral imperatives interact with strategic thinking and technological developments to explain conduct in war and the development of violent conflict more generally.
+My current work investigates the legal, moral and military implications of collateral damage in air warfare.
+More generally, I am interested in how legal and moral imperatives interact with strategic thinking and technological developments to explain conduct in war and the development of armed conflict.
 I also work on IR theory, specifically constructivism and the intersection of explanatory IR theories with normative political theory.

 I hold a bachelor’s degree ‘with Honors’ from the Technical University Dresden in Germany.
 And I have undertaken graduate studies in International Relations in Cambridge, Princeton, and Oxford.
 My doctoral studies were supported by the German Academic Foundation, the German Academic Exchange Service and Merton College’s Domus Scholarship.
 The resulting dissertation has won two academic awards, the “Lord Bryce Prize for the Best Dissertation in International Relations and Comparative Politics” and Oxford University’s prize for an outstanding thesis in the area of international peace and understanding.
 It appeared as a Monograph with Cambridge University Press in 2015.

 Legitimate Targets?
 Is the Runner-up for the 2016 Birk's Prize for Outstanding Legal Scholarship, awarded by the Society of Legal Scholars

 Blog Post on Gender Equality in Academia: Five Don'ts for Introducing a Female Speaker

 Duck of Minerva

 Review of Legitimate Targets? by Matthew Evangelista, "Is war too easy?"
 Perspectives on Politics Vol.14, No.1 (March 2016) http://journals.cambridge.org/action/displayAbstract?fromPage=online&aid=10237030&fulltextType=RV&fileId=S1537592715003278